MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/login-windows-keep-appearing.md

 ## Workaround #2

-If solutions are possible,  specify Power Automate for desktop executables to run as administrator.
+If the other solutions aren't possible, specify Power Automate for desktop executables to run as administrator.
 This workaround may solve the issue only in some cases, and it causes a UAC prompt to appear each time.